httpwg/http-extensions/draft-ietf-httpbis-http2-secondary-certs.md

 # Required Domain Certificate Extension {#extension}

 The Required Domain extension allows certificates to limit their use with Secondary Certificate Authentication.
+A client MUST verify that the server has proven ownership of at least one of the indicated identities before accepting the limited certificate over Secondary Certificate Authentication.

 The identities listed in this extension are restrictions asserted by the requester of the certificate and are not verified by the CA.  Conforming CAs SHOULD mark the requiredDomain extension as non-critical.

 Each required domain is represented as an IA5String.
 The name MUST be in the "preferred name syntax", as specified by Section 3.5 of {{!RFC1034}} and as